 Area studies are going through a period of reform.
-Facing globalization, Asian studies scholars have suggested new theoretical and methodological approaches as a response to globalisation (e.g. Barmé 2005, Zimmermann 2005, Pollock 2009, Guiheux 2010, Lie 2012, Davis 2015, Zimmermann & Sartoretti 2012, Zimmermann 2015).
-In the People's Republic of China specifically, as the country is driven by a fast economic development, institutions attached to the Ministry of Education such as universities or the Confucius institutes network are also increasingly involved in new academic activities under the label of “New Sinology” 新汉学.
+Asian studies scholars have suggested new theoretical and methodological approaches as a response to globalisation (e.g. Barmé 2005, Zimmermann 2005, Pollock 2009, Guiheux 2010, Lie 2012, Davis 2015, Zimmermann & Sartoretti 2012, Zimmermann 2015).
+In the People's Republic of China, a country driven by rapid economic development, institutions attached to the Ministry of Education, such as the universities and the Confucius Institutes network, are becoming increasingly involved in academic activities under the label of the “new sinology” (新汉学).

-If the scholars mentioned above, and the developments initiated by institutions in China, have different points of view and different agendas, we believe that a key issue lies in the world-wide development of information and communication technology.
-In order to contribute to the current academic debates, the Institut Confucius de l'Université de Genève has initiated a series of research projects in anthropology of innovation, with a focus on the study of everyday technical objects.
+As part of its contribution to current academic debates, the Confucius Institute has initiated a series of research projects on the anthropology of innovation, with a focus on the study of everyday technical objects.

 We believe that mundane technological tools, which are at the core of globalization processes, need to be studied from the perspective of humanities, i.e. with similar methods that humanists use to study physical objects such as literary texts, paintings, sculptures, or movies.
 Asian studies have studied science and technology for a long time, however, very few scholars focus on today’s new technical devices and a large scope of empirical research is missing.